grafana/mimir/docs/sources/mimir/set-up/jsonnet/configure-autoscaling.md

 KEDA is a Kubernetes operator aiming to simplify the wiring between HPA and Prometheus.

-Kubernetes HPA, out of the box, is not capable of autoscaling based on metrics scraped by Prometheus, but it allows to configure a custom metrics API server which proxies metrics from a datasource (e.g. Prometheus) to Kubernetes.
+Kubernetes HPA, out of the box, is not capable of autoscaling based on metrics scraped by Prometheus, but it allows to configure a custom metrics API server which proxies metrics from a data source (e.g. Prometheus) to Kubernetes.
 Setting up the custom metrics API server for Prometheus in a Kubernetes can be a tedious operation, so KEDA offers an operator to set it up automatically.
 KEDA supports proxying metrics for a variety of sources, including Prometheus.